en_USEnglish

 • Ensure compliance with current regulations.

-Key stages in a successful penetration test
+The key steps to a successful penetration test

 1. Recognition and planning

 Before any intrusion, a thorough analysis of the target system is carried out.
-This phase includes :
+This phase includes:

-• Identification of IP addresses and open ports.
+• Identifying IP addresses and open ports.

-2. Exploiting vulnerabilities
+2. Exploitation of vulnerabilities

 • Phishing attacks.